Homepage Logo - Charlottesville Virginia 1762

 Project Construction

-The City has hired KBS Earthworks to complete the construction of the restoration, which will last for approximately six months.
-Construction will involve grading back the steep banks of the stream, raising the stream bed and connecting it to a new floodplain, while realigning the stream into a more stable pattern.
-This work will necessarily entail the removal of the existing vegetation and trees along the stream.
-Many of the trees are damaged from being undermined by the eroding stream, while many of the shrubs are invasive species.
-All existing trees that are removed will be incorporated into the project, including for use in j-hook vanes and toe wood structures.
-The City and Hazen and Sawyer worked closely with BGP and their team of landscape architects at Waterstreet Studio to develop a revegetation plan consisting of native grasses, shrubs, and trees.
-A total of nearly 1,000 new trees and shrubs will be planted, all of which are native to the region.
-The plan will meet ecological and stream stability requirements while fitting into the overall fabric of the future Botanical Garden site.
+The City hired KBS Earthworks to complete the construction of the restoration, which lasted for approximately six months.
+Construction involved grading back the steep banks of the stream, raising the stream bed and connecting it to a new floodplain, while realigning the stream into a more stable pattern.
+This work necessarily entailed the removal of the existing vegetation and trees along the stream.
+Many of the trees were damaged from being undermined by the eroding stream, while many of the shrubs were invasive species.
+Many of the existing trees that were removed were incorporated into the project, including for use in j-hook vanes and toe wood structures.
+The City and Hazen and Sawyer worked closely with BGP and their team of landscape architects at Waterstreet Studio to develop a revegetation plan consisting of native grasses, flowers, shrubs, and trees.
+A total of over 1,400 new native trees, shrubs, and herbaceous plants were installed, along with native seed mixes.
+The plan meets ecological and stream stability requirements while fitting into the overall fabric of the future Botanical Garden site.

-This exciting project will help the City meet regulatory requirements, improve the health of our local waterways, provide residents better access to green infrastructure, enable educational opportunities, and help the City meet its vision of being a Green City.
+This exciting project enables the City to meet regulatory requirements, improve the health of our local waterways, provide residents better access to green infrastructure, promote educational opportunities, and helps the City meet its vision of being a Green City

 To learn more about the Schenks Branch Tributary restoration please visit the following links: